mecaniser/elis-logistics-manager/RAILWAY_DEPLOYMENT.md

 - `FRONTEND_URL` - Your custom domain (e.g., `https://logistics.yourdomain.com`)
   - Used for CORS configuration
   - If not set, defaults to `http://localhost:3000`
+- `CLOUDINARY_CLOUD_NAME` - Cloudinary cloud name (for image/PDF storage)
+- `CLOUDINARY_API_KEY` - Cloudinary API key (for image/PDF storage)
+- `CLOUDINARY_API_SECRET` - Cloudinary API secret (for image/PDF storage)
+  - See Step 2.5 above for setup instructions
+  - If not set, app falls back to local file storage (files will be lost on redeploy)
 - `PORT` - ✅ Railway sets this automatically (don't override)

 ### Viewing Database Connection Info